 the A and the E vowels are solely based upon the Masoretic vowels that someone later added into the sacred text, changing

 When these, created, Masoretic vowels were later added to the Tetragrammaton, we now have a new SOUND,

-namely the Yah and Yeh SOUND, verses the original SOUND of Yuh, that the YH makes without them, and is still SOUNDED Yuh in
+namely the Yah and Yeh SOUND, versus the original SOUND of Yuh, that the YH makes without them, and is still SOUNDED Yuh in

-15:2 uses the short form of the name of God in everyday conversation, and it has LORD in all capitals where the YH is.
+Exodus 15:2 uses the short form of the name of God in everyday conversation, and it has LORD in all capitals where

 Total KJV occurrences: 49

-We have inherited lies, and do we dare to be different, a peculiar people,
+We have inherited lies, and we need to be different, a peculiar people, and

-shall come unto thee from the ends of the earth, and shall say, Surely our fathers have “inherited lies”, vanity,
+the Gentiles shall come unto thee from the ends of the earth, and shall say, Surely our fathers have “inherited lies”,

-the word Hallelujah change a little bit in some of the languages throughout the whole earth, but appears to have started off
+word Hallelujah would change a little bit in some of the many languages throughout the whole earth, but it appears to have

 And how could the Yuh SOUND not be the SOUND of the name of God?